-There aren’t many full time professional Storytellers at work in the UK, and as far as we know John Harris is the only one who works exclusively with children and young people in schools.
+There aren’t many full time professional storytellers at work in the UK, and as far as we know John Harris is the only one who works exclusively with children and young people in schools.
 He’s spent the last twenty years visiting schools all across the United Kingdom and Ireland telling stories to great acclaim.
 Most of his visits are either welcome returns or the result of recommendations, and the single word most often used in response to his storytelling is “Spellbinding”.

 John can be seen on The Oxford University Press website telling Biff, Chip and Kipper stories to camera, and he’s the author of four well loved books himself.
 He’s been interviewed and told stories on BBC Radio 4, BBC 6 Music and Planet Rock.
-School visits from John have been the prize in a national schools writing competition organised by a multinational corporation, and he’s been a guest speaker at The Prince of Wales’ Education Summer School, where Michael Morpurgo described his contribution as 'A Tour de Force'.
+School visits from John have been the prize in a national schools writing competition organised by the paper manufacturer Kimberley Clarke, and he’s been a guest speaker at The Prince of Wales’ Education Summer School, where Michael Morpurgo described his contribution as ‘a tour de force’.

 His work encourages listening and speaking skills, concentration, an understanding of narrative, and the love of stories which is the basis not just of a love of reading but of a fully rounded human being.

 His style is relaxed and conversational – he works very hard at making it look as if he`s not working at all.
-He never works from scripts and can tell any one of his stories off the top of his head in a dozen different ways.
+He completely engages even the most reluctant of children and can tell any one of his stories off the top of his head in a dozen different ways.

 He never tells the same story twice in one day (unless he`s asked to, of course) but he does ask each of his audiences to tell one of the stories they`ve heard to someone else before they get to bed that night.
-This leads to impromtu storytelling sessions in the playground or classroom and, judging by the feedback we`ve had, hundreds of parents get a story at bedtime after one of John`s visits!
+This leads to impromptu storytelling sessions in the playground or classroom and, judging by the feedback we`ve had, hundreds of parents get a story at bedtime after one of John`s visits!

 But don’t take our word for it: scroll down to the bottom of the page to see just some of the (completely unsolicited) responses his visits have produced.